 1. Personal Capital–Now called the Empower Personal Dashboard (Empower bought Personal Capital some time ago) I've used Personal Capital for years.
 It offers the most robust budgeting, cash flow, investment tracking, and financial tools of any app out there.
 It also includes excellent iOS and Android apps.
 In fact, I use it more on my iPad than I do on the website.
 And it's free.

-- Tiller–For those focused on budgeting (but not investing), Tiller is my favorite budgeting app and one I use in addition to Personal Capital.
-It connects your financial accounts (banks, credit cards, and even investments) with Google Sheets.
+2. Tiller–For those focused on budgeting (but not investing), Tiller is my favorite budgeting app and one I use in addition to Personal Capital.
+It connects your financial accounts (banks, credit cards, and even investments) with Google Sheets or Microsoft Excel.
 It offers a wealth of tools to analyze everything from your monthly budget to even business expenses.
-You can try it free for 30 days, then it’s $79 a year.
+You can try it free for 30 days, then it's $79 a year.

-- Monarch Money–This is an excellent alternative if you manage money as a couple and don’t like spreadsheets.
+3. Monarch Money–This is an excellent alternative if you manage money as a couple or don't like spreadsheets.
 It offers a mobile app and the ability to connect all of your accounts in one place.
 I've personally tested Monarch and found it very easy to use.

 Best Alternatives to Mint Budget Tracker

 Founded in 2009, Personal Capital recently rebranded as Empower.
 I've used it for more than a decade, and it can easily replace Mint.
-Like Mint it’s free, and it offers far more tools to keep track of your finances and analyze your investments.
-You can link just about any financial account to Personal Capital’s app.
+Like Mint it's free, and it offers far more tools to keep track of your finances and analyze your investments.
+You can link just about any financial account to Empower's app.
 Once linked, the dashboard gives you a complete snapshot of your money.

-Beyond a high level view, Personal Capital offers a number of useful features:
+Beyond a high level view, Empower offers a number of useful features:

 - Track spending by category or account